FarzamA/fivem-loading-screen-docs/docs/socials.md

 !!! info "Multiple Platforms Supported"
     You can include multiple social cards by adding more objects to the socialHeaders array.

-## Suppirted `type` values
+## Supported `type` values

-- Discord
+- discord
-- Instagram
+- instagram
-- Telegram
+- telegram
-- YouYube
+- youtube
-- Tik Tok
+- tiktok

 !!! warning "Spelling Matters"
     The type value must be lowercase and spelled exactly as shown above to display the correct icon.